-“Russian hackers” have been much in the news of late, mostly for their alleged political leanings – but a new attack vector attributed to Russian hackers is wreaking havoc in businesses and on private networks around the world.
-Some 500,000 routers are said to be infected with VPNFilter, a malicious malware that has the capability of stealing data from across a network, enslaving a router to process Dark Web traffic and/or to do who knows what else, or – presumably when the hackers have decided that the router has outlived its usefulness for them – to brick the device, rendering the entire network useless.
+In 2018, a new attack vector attributed to Russian hackers wreaked havoc on businesses and on private networks around the world.
+Some 500,000 routers were are said to be infected with VPNFilter, a malicious malware that has the capability of stealing data from across a network, enslaving a router to process Dark Web traffic.
+VPNFilter can also strike presumably when the hackers have decided that the router has outlived its usefulness for them.
+At that point they can brick the device, and render the entire network useless.
 So, why should you care about VPNFilter?
 It is still very much at large, and your organization must stay aware of it.
 Let’s dig into how VPNFilter operates, and the measures you can take to protect yourself.

-Basically, VPNFilter operates in a manner similar to many other malware infections – seeking a hook onto a device, and then contacting the command and control server to install the actual malware.
+VPNFilter operates in a manner similar to many other malware infections – seeking a hook onto a device, and then contacting the command and control server to install the actual malware.
 That second-stage C2 download can perform a variety of tasks, including “intelligence gathering, theft of valuable information, destructive or disruptive attacks, and the misattribution of such activities,” according to the Justice Department.

-For us, what’s interesting is how the malware contacts the second-stage server: In order to obtain the IP address of a C2 server, VPNFilter parses EXIF data of public photos.
+What’s interesting is how the malware contacts the second-stage server: In order to obtain the IP address of a C2 server, VPNFilter parses EXIF data of public photos.
 Here’s how it works:

 - The stage 1 payload contacts image sharing site Photobucket.com and downloads the first image from the gallery it was pointed to.